 Trees will be included in the concourse, with tree grates to allow rainwater to permeate into the soil whilst maximizing pedestrian walking area and restricting human interaction with the soils themselves.
 Trees will be planted in a lined soil cell structure below grade with new topsoil above, wherever contamination is found from past industrial uses.
-It is recommended that any stormwater gardens be designed within a long concrete trough for optimal functionality as well as safety from possible contaminant leaching.
+It is recommended that the stormwater gardens be designed within a long concrete trough for optimal functionality as well as safety from possible contaminant leaching.

-Trees in the adjacent rain garden will be wet-tolerant and smaller in scale.
+Trees on the concourse will continue the street-tree row from Chatham Street westward, while trees in the rain garden will be wet-tolerant and smaller in scale.
 Shrubs and groundcover in the rain garden will include a mix of native species that are appropriate for mesic or semi-aquatic areas and mimic the appearance of intertidal and riparian waterfront planting.